 - The 38th Legislative District invites everyone to a special Town Hall Meeting: A Discussion on Diversity.
 It will be held on Saturday, Aug.
 29, 2015 at the Snohomish County PUD Auditorium.
 Confirmed speakers include Snohomish County Executive John Lovick, Snohomish County NAACP President Janice Greene and Angie Maxie, executive director of the Tiny Tots Daycare Center.
 More information will be posted in the coming weeks.

-Brenda Stonecipher's campaign for the Everett City Council, Position 6, will hold a kick off event from 5:30 p.m. to 7 p.m. on Thursday, May 7, at Sol Food, 1405 Hewitt Avenue, Everett, WA 98201RSVP: Holly Knapp or firstname.lastname@example.org
+Brenda Stonecipher's campaign for the Everett City Council, Position 6, held a kick off event from 5:30 p.m. to 7 p.m. on Thursday, May 7, at Sol Food, 1405 Hewitt Avenue, Everett, WA 98201RSVP: Holly Knapp or firstname.lastname@example.org

-- Attend Snohomish County Executive John Lovick's Filing Week Reception from 6 p.m. to 7:30 p.m. on Monday, May 11.
+- Snohomish County Executive John Lovick's Filing Week Reception was held at 6 p.m. to 7:30 p.m. on Monday, May 11.
 For more information visit his campaign website at http://www.electjohnlovick.com/

 - Cassie Franklin is running for the Everett City Council, Position 4